- Baseline Assessments

 Stage 1 - the purpose of this visit is to confirm the readiness of the organisation for full assessment.
 The assessor will:

 - confirm that the management systems manual conforms to the requirements of ISO 22000

 - confirm the scope of certification

-Stage 2 - the purpose of this visit is to confirm that the quality management system fully conforms to the requirements of ISO 13485 in practice.
+Stage 2 - the purpose of this visit is to confirm that the food safety management system fully conforms to the requirements of ISO 22000 in practice.
 The assessor will:

 - document how the system complies with the standard